 Raspberry Pi IoT: The Best Project to get started with IoT !
 Pt 1

-In short, here we are using the Raspberry Pi to record temperature on trigger and then push notifications from the server to your android device.
-You can also find all the project files for the android app below this tutorial.
-To list out, these are what you will learn from this raspberry pi iot project:
+In short, we use the Raspberry Pi to record temperature on a trigger and then push notifications from the server to your Android device.
+You can also find all the project files for the Android app below this tutorial.
+Here is what you will learn from this project:

-- Setting up and working with a web server to store data, and running other applications
+- Setting up and working with a web server to store data and run other applications

-- Using Google Cloud Messaging (GCM) service to send temperature notification to an android app when situation arises and to display stored data
+- Using Google Cloud Messaging (GCM) service to send temperature notification to an Android app when the situation arises and to display stored data

-Moreover, we have divided the whole Raspberry Pi IoT project into two parts.
-The first part here consists of setting up the Raspberry Pi and interfacing it with the sensors.
-The second part covers building the android application and connecting it to the server.
+We have divided the whole Raspberry Pi IoT project into two parts.
+The first part consists of setting up the Raspberry Pi and interfacing it with the sensors.
+The second part covers building the Android application and connecting it to the server.
 It can be viewed here.

 - Raspberry Pi